 - Resentful over the break-up of a relationship

-You don’t have to be currently living with someone to be charged with domestic violence.
+You don’t have to be currently living with someone to be charged with domestic violence in North County.
 Domestic violence statutes may include people in the following types of relationships:

 - Current or former spouse